Suicidal feelings in children and young people

 - Be yourself and show them you care.

 - Children and young people will want to talk to you at all the wrong times.
-For instance, when you’re focussed on driving or in a hurry to get to work/school.
-Don’t freak out - stay calm and listen.
-It may be bad timing for you, but that moment has given them the courage to talk to you so don’t let it pass in case it doesn’t happen again!
+For instance, when you’re focussed on driving or in a hurry.
+It may be bad timing for you, but that moment has given them the courage to talk to you so don’t let it pass.

 - A child who is self-harming may be doing this as a coping mechanism or to communicate that they are in distress rather than to end their life.
-The link between self-harm and suicide is a complicated one because most people who self-harm don't normally want to die, but someone who self-harms are at increased risk of accidentally ending their life.
-For information on the different types of self-harm and further support see our ‘Self-harm in children and young people advice page’
+Most people who self-harm don't normally want to die, but someone who self-harms are at increased risk of accidental death.

 Resources for talking about feelings with children and young people